OVALInterpreter/ovaldi/docs/README.txt

                      DEFAULT="oval-definitions-schematron.xsl"

      Data Collection Options:
       -a dir name  = path to the directory that contains the OVAL schema and other xml resources.
+On Windows platforms, DEFAULT="xml".
+On *nix platforms, DEFAULT="/usr/share/ovaldi".
-DEFAULT="xml" -i filename  = path to input System Characteristics file.
+      -i filename  = path to input System Characteristics file.
 Evaluation will be based on the contents of the file.